JaceDeane/pokeRGBplus/TO DO.md

 - Lass Ali on Route 24 acts as if already beaten when taking PSN damage right in front of her
 	- May be an engine bug for *any* trainer (?)

 - (!)
-Water palette in the Underground Path(s) seem to be different to the defined water palette?
+Water PAL in the Underground Path(s) seem to be different to the defined water palette?

 - (!)
 Border tiles when returning to Cerulean after using the Route 24 shortcut are seen (Need to find a way to manually load water blocks instead of the default defined one)